-H. Fraser Clarke Mr. Clarke is the President and Chief Executive Incorporated, a retailer of massage services.
-Mr e was the President St. John's, I and Labrad Newfoundland or, Canada and Chief Executive Officer of He and nutrition company, from Febr the President and Chief Opera uary 2011 to August 20 013, and previously Age: 48 February 2009 to February 2011 I. From October 2002 2 to July 2007, Mr. Director sine ce (1) : 2013 Clarke was President and Chief Independen it Director Prior to this role, Mr. Clarke was an Associate at CCC Investment Banking and an Associate at Ernst &amp; Young LLP.
-Mr. Clarke is a director of Trees Corporation, which is listed on the NEO Exchange.
-Mr. Clarke holds a Bachelor of Commerce (Honours) from Memoria University and is a Chartered Professional Accountant and Certified Financial Analyst.
-Voting Res Annual Me ults from last eting Board / Committee Memberships in 2022 Meetings Attended Total Attendance For 30,776,302 Board 9/9 17 / 17 FUI 98.2% Audit Committee (Chair) 4 / 4 (100%) Withheld 577,156 CGC Committee 4 / 4 (10070) WILLINGIU 1.8% Common S Common Shares Beneficially Owned or Controlled (directly or indirectly) (2) :
+Mr. Clarke is the President and Chief Executive Officer of Massage Addict H. Fraser Clarke Incorporated, a retailer of massage services.
+Mr. Clarke was the President and Chief Executive Officer of Herbal Magic Inc., a Canadian weight loss St. John's, Newfoundland and nutrition company, from February 2011 to August 2013, and previously and Labrador, Canada the President and Chief Operating Officer of Herbal Magic Inc. from February 2009 to February 2011.
+From October 2002 to July 2007, Mr. Age: 50 Clarke was President and Chief Executive Officer of Hair Club for Men.
+Director since(3): 2013 Prior to this role, Mr. Clarke was an Associate at CCC Investment Banking Independent Director and an Associate at Ernst & Young LLP.
+Mr. Clarke holds a Bachelor of Commerce (Honours) from Memorial University and is a Chartered Professional Accountant and Certified Financial Analyst.
+Voting Results from last Board / Committee Meetings Total Annual Meeting Attendance Memberships in 2024 Attended 24,346,744 7/7 For 14 / 15 Audit Committee (Chair) 3/4 97.2% (93%)702,655 CGC Committee 4/4